l3blonde/purse-webxr/README.md

 ## Testing VR Features

-Heres the thing about VR testing.
-The WebXR emulators in browsers dont really work properly.
-They have bugs and missing features so when you try to enter VR mode with an emulator youll probably get errors like pointer.getIntersection is not a function.

-This is normal and expected.
-The emulators just cant simulate everything that real VR hardware provides.
-My code is correct and follows WebXR standards but you need actual VR goggles to test it properly.

-For this assignment the desktop mode works perfectly and shows all the concepts.
-The VR code is there and its correct but testing it needs real hardware which is pretty standard in VR development.
+Testing needs real hardware which is pretty standard in VR development.

 If you do have a Meta Quest or similar
 1. Put on the headset